Fractured Magic: Chapter Eight

 Leandros meets his security team.

-During his first morning in Gallontea, Leandros was ambushed.
-This was not incongruous with the rest of the trip so far–the same ad happened on his way to his hotel yesterday, then again when he’d tried to go out for dinner.
-Disappearing for sixty years and suddenly reappearing under the most dramatic circumstances possible apparently made one something of a celebrity.
-While Leandros could handle reporters, he couldn’t handle them knowing where he slept, and this one had lain in wait for him in his hotel lobby.
-Leandros had taken one look at him, a plucky, precocious sort of boy with brownish hair and bright eyes, and walked in the other direction.
+During his first morning in Gallonten, Leandros was ambushed.
+It was the third time since he’d arrived in the city; the same thing had happened to him leaving the island the day before, then again when he’d tried to go out for dinner.
+Disappearing for sixty years and reappearing under the most dramatic circumstances possible apparently made one something of a celebrity, and every reporter within a hundred square miles was clamoring for a feature.
+While Leandros could handle reporters, he couldn’t handle them knowing where he slept, and this morning’s offender had lain in wait for him in his own hotel lobby.
+Leandros had taken one look at him, a plucky, precocious boy with brownish hair and bright eyes, and walked in the other direction.

-“I’m good at learning secrets,” the boy said.
-“I have a message from the Oracle.”
+“I’m good at uncovering secrets,” the boy said.
+Then, in a loud whisper, he added, “I have a message from the oracle.”

-Leandros stopped abruptly, making the boy crash into his back.
+Leandros stopped abruptly, making the boy almost trip over his feet trying to stop as well.
 “Devikra?
 I haven’t heard from her since…” Since Histrios.
+Since his self-imposed isolation.
 He cleared his throat.
 “Walk with me.
 Tell me everything.”

-Then there was a press conference with the Magistrates, which soured his mood further.
-He was clearly there as an ornament only, the Magistrates spending the entire conference reassuring reporters while managing not to give out a single detail of their plan.
-By the time Leandros reached the site of his next meeting, a half-timbered house in a quiet Gallontean neighborhood, he was tired enough for another sixty years of seclusion.
+Then came a press conference with the Magistrates, which sank his rapidly declining mood further.
+His role in the conference proved to be entirely ornamental, with the Magistrates spending the allotted minutes reassuring reporters with flowery words that held no substance.
+By the time they concluded, they’d managed not to reveal a single detail of their actual rescue plan.
+And by the time Leandros reached the site of his next meeting, a half-timbered house in a quiet Gallontean neighborhood, he was tired enough for another sixty years of seclusion.

 Standing in the street behind Leandros was a short woman with bright red hair.
-When she saw his face, her eyebrows twitched, but she quickly schooled her expression behind a cold smile.
+Her eyebrows twitched when she saw his face, but she quickly schooled her own again behind a cold smile.
 “Unless you’re Prince Leandros Nochdvor,” she continued, “In which case, you’re exactly where you’re meant to be.”

-When she spoke, Leandros glimpsed sharp canines and a feather-like texture webbed across her pale skin.
-She was maranet, the longest-lived of the human races.
-Given the gray streaks around her temples and the faint lines around her eyes, she must have been Amos’ age.
+When she spoke, Leandros glimpsed sharp canines.
+Between that, her hair, and the feather-like texture that webbed across her pale skin, she was clearly maranet, the longest-lived of the human peoples.
+Given the gray streaks around her temples and the faint lines around her eyes, she must have been at least Amos’ age.

 “You have the advantage of me.
 You know my name, but I don’t know yours,” Leandros said.

-Her smile eased – Leandros still couldn’t call it friendly, but it was at least polite.
+Her smile eased—Leandros still couldn’t call it friendly, but it was at least polite.
 “Evelyne Corscia,” she said with a bow, one leg forward in the formal Alfheimr style.
 Surprised at the courtesy, Leandros bowed back.
-When Evelyne straightened, she said, “I’ll be your Head of Security for the trip to Orean.”
+When Evelyne straightened again, she added, “I’ll be your Head of Security for the trip to Orean.”

-“Pleasure,” Leandros said, eyeing her.
-She wore a sword a her back and a gun at her hip; excessive, for the city’s customs.
-It was generally one or the other.
-She seemed, to Leandros, a contradiction: she was scarred and armed, but more than that, there was a detachment behind her deep-set eyes that unsettled him.
-At the same time, her voice was so gentle.
-He had a strange feeling about her, and he had to ask: “Do you work for Unity?”
+“Pleasure,” Leandros said.
+She wore a sword at her back and a gun at her hip; excessive, in Gallonten.
+If you were going to carry a weapon, it was considered polite to choose one or the other.
+In that sense and in others, she fit her title.
+She was scarred and armed, but more than that, the apathy behind her deep-set eyes unsettled him.
+He had to ask: “Do you work for Unity?”

-“Technically, yes,” she replied.
-“We should go in, my Lord.
+“Technically,” she replied, then, “We should go in, my lord.
 Mr. Ochoa will wonder what’s keeping us.”

-Leandros watched her start up the drive, blinking against the bright sunslight that crested the rooftops.
-Their destination stood alone on a slope, flowers and tall grasses spreading from its foundation all the way to the property’s borders, and when Evelyne neared the front door, a head suddenly peeked over the second-story balcony railing.
-Leandros hadn’t noticed the dryad up there until he moved, his mossy head of hair blending seamlessly in among the potted flowers he was tending.
+While she started up the drive, Leandros squinted against the sunslight that crested the rooftops.
+Their destination stood alone on a slope, flowers and tall grasses spreading from its foundation all the way to the property’s borders.
+It was surprisingly lovely, in this cold city.
+Because he was eyeing the house, he noticed a dryad peek over the second-story balcony railing before Evelyne did.
+The man’s mossy head of hair had blended so seamlessly in among the potted flowers he’d been tending that Leandros had missed him, until that moment.
 “Good morning, Evelyne!” he called down.
 “And you must be Prince Nochdvor!
 Come inside, let yourselves in.
 I’ll be right down to meet you!”

-When he held his hand out for Leandros to shake, Leandros blinked at him, then down at his hand, and at the last moment, Eresh snatched it back.
+He barely paused to breathe, ending the speech by sticking his hand out for Leandros to shake.
+Leandros blinked at him, then down at his hand, and at the last moment, Eresh snatched it back.
 “Oh!
 You don’t do handshakes in Alfheimr, right?
-Something about it being too intimate, wasn’t it?
+Too intimate, I think one of your Representatives said.
 I’m terribly sorry if I caused offense.”

 “You didn’t,” Leandros assured him.

 “That’s a relief.
-I really am a fan of you – your work,” Eresh said.
+I really am a fan of you—your work.
+I never thought I’d have a chance to meet you in person,” Eresh said.
 He cleared his throat awkwardly.
 “Please, follow me.”

-Eresh led Leandros and Evelyne through the narrow hallways to a sitting room.
-The south-facing windows worked like a greenhouse, making the room hot and humid — better for the strange flowers and trailing vines that grew along the trellised walls.
-At the center of the room, instead of sofas, plush floor cushions circled a low table.
-It was covered in stacks of folders and papers, and Eresh immediately sat to sort through them.
+Eresh led Leandros and Evelyne to a sitting room, though its south-facing windows made it more like a greenhouse.
+The room was hot and humid—perfect for the strange flowers and trailing vines that grew along the trellised walls.
+While Leandros took them all in, Eresh crossed to a table at the center of the room and started sorting through stacks of folders piled atop it.
+Instead of sofas, plush floor cushions circled the table.

-Leandros nodded at the flowers.
+Leandros nodded at the walls.
 “You have quite the collection.”

 Eresh straightened like a flower given water.
-“Kind of you to notice.
-I was born in Lyryma forest, you know, though I left when I was still a young thing.
-Most of the specimen you see here are from Home.
+“Kind of you to notice!
+I was born in Lyryma forest, though I left when I was still a young thing.
+Most of the specimen you see here are from around Home.
 They’re difficult to maintain in this climate, but I can be quite stubborn about getting my way.”

 “No one who’s known you even five minutes could doubt that, Eresh,” Evelyne said.

-When Eresh passed Leandros the thickest of the folders, he started paging through it.
+When Eresh passed Leandros the thickest of the folders, Leandros immediately started paging through it.
 “What others?” he asked.

-And just like that, at that name, Leandros’ mood soured again.
-“The Oracle?
-An honor indeed,” he said dryly.
+Just like that, Leandros’ mood soured again.
+“The oracle?
+An honor indeed,” he said.

-“Quite so,” Eresh agreed, not noticing Leandros’ tone.
-Behind Eresh, Evelyne raised an eyebrow at Leandros, her expression otherwise eerily blank.
-Leandros refused to meet her eye, grateful when Eresh continued: “I suppose we should get on to business.
-My job for the next few weeks, Prince Nochdvor—or should I say Captain—is to handle the menial tasks associated with travel so that you are free to focus on bringing your uncle home.
-Leave the supplies, arrangements, and logistics to me.
-Inside your folder, you’ll find Unity’s code of conduct, safety protocols, budget breakdowns, and information on our known teammates.
-We’ll be a small team, with five diplomats–including you and I–and a five-person security team led by Evelyne.”
+“Quite so,” Eresh agreed, not noticing Leandros’ flat tone.
+Behind him, Evelyne raised an eyebrow, and Leandros was grateful when Eresh continued: “I suppose we should get on to business.
+My job for the next few weeks, Your Highness, is to handle the menial tasks associated with travel so that you are free to focus on bringing your uncle home.
+Supplies, arrangements, logistics—leave them all to me.
+Inside your folder, you’ll find Unity’s code of conduct, safety protocols, budget projections, and information on our known teammates.
+We’ll be a small team, with five diplomats—including you and I—and a five-person security team led by Ms. Corscia.”

 “You’re a very important person, Prince Nochdvor,” Eresh said.
 “Your safety on this mission is Unity’s top priority.”

 Leandros snorted.
 Flattering, but he didn’t believe it.
+The Magistrates hadn’t even offered him a guard for his stay in Gallonten, and he’d seen the looks on their faces when they’d adjourned yesterday.
+They’d be just as happy if he was dead.
 Out of curiosity, he flipped to Evelyne’s entry in the folder and found it practically empty.
 The next security member’s entry was the same.
 It listed a name, an age, a brief rundown of skills, and that was all.
 Compared to the diplomats’ entries, which were several pages long each, full of experience and references, the difference was telling.
-Keeping his expression neutral, he said, “Unity’s top priority should be rescuing the missing King.
+Keeping his expression neutral, he said, “Unity’s top priority should be rescuing the missing king.
 Relative to that, I mean little, and I’m more than capable of fending for myself.”

 Eresh shot Evelyne an uncertain look.
-“Well,” he said, “We’ll also have the brother of a Unity Magistrate on the team.
-I can only assume Unity is being cautious for both your sakes, but I can assure you, Lord Nochdvor, that Evelyne and her team are the very best Unity has to offer.”
+“Yes, well,” he said, “We’ll also have the brother of a Unity Magistrate on the team, and the orinians who took your uncle did kill more than a dozen people.
+I assume Unity is being cautious for both your sakes, and I can assure you, Your Highness, that Evelyne and her team are the very best Unity has to offer.”

-“Longer than you’ve been alive, my Lord,” Evelyne said evenly.
-Even with Leandros’ experience dealing with rigid alfar, he couldn’t read her at all.
+“Longer than you’ve been alive, my lord,” Evelyne said.
+Even with Leandros’ experience dealing with rigid, controlled alfar, he couldn’t read her at all.

 “Are swords your weapon of choice?” he asked.